kh11vika/portfolio/README.md

 ## My Projects
 ---

-You can explore my projects in the folders below — each one was completed as part of my university studies and showcases different aspects of my work and interests in data analysis, economics, and machine learning.
+You can explore my projects in the folders — each one was completed as part of my university studies and showcases different aspects of my work and interests in data analysis, economics, and machine learning.